Update December 2023

 6 Privacy Online

 The internet is not a secure environment.
 If you use the internet to send us personal information, you do so at your own risk.

 We may also use tracking technologies called web beacons to collect information about your visit to our sites.
 Like cookies, this technology enables us to track pages and content accessed and viewed by users on Future Group sites.
 Also, when we send HTML-formatted (as opposed to plain text) emails to our users, this technology may be embedded in such emails.
 Using web beacons allows us to determine whether emails have been opened or links were accessed, and identify aggregate trends, individual usage, and generate statistics about how our site is used.

 You can avoid web beacons by choosing to open emails in plain text.
 You can manage these settings through your email application.

-Whilst we may use social networking platforms for communications, we won’t ask you to supply personal information publicly over these platforms.
-Sometimes we’ll invite you to send your details to us via private messaging, for example, to answer a question you have raised about your superannuation account.
+While we may use social networking platforms for communications, we won’t ask you to supply personal information publicly over these platforms.
+Sometimes, we’ll invite you to send your details to us via private messaging, for example, to answer a question you have raised about your superannuation account.

 Any personal information that you contribute to the publicly accessible sections of social media applications can be read, collected, and used by other users of the application.
 We have no control over these other users and cannot guarantee that any information that you contribute to any social media applications will be handled in accordance with our privacy standards.